Skip to content

 1. Create a synthesis of the longer format hackweek model and weekly office hours through ongoing, bi-weekly sessions that foster data science education, community building, and project work with an emphasis on open and reproducible science.

-2. Provide peer-to-peer code review, mentorship, and project management experience to those working this large data sets and emergent cloud storage and open source tools.
+2. Provide peer-to-peer code review, mentorship, and project management experience to those working with open source data science tools.

 Location